German-Cobian/Top-Ranks/README.md

 ![Captura de Pantalla 2021-10-07 a la(s) 8 46 10](https://user-images.githubusercontent.com/68709712/136419795-906c386a-b2eb-4e99-bf38-2b929690dbe6.png)

+The app interacts with an API according to the conditions outlined in the following document: https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3#1424377201be406d86c59797186f23db

 ### Setup and Install

 * Open your terminal - Windows: `Win + R`, then type `cmd` | Mac: `Command + space`, then type `Terminal`